martinkennelly/OneTimePad/README.md

 # OneTimePad
-One time pad implementation in java
+* One time pad implementation in java

-Variable length encryption key specified by the user Works only for alphabetic and space characters
+* Variable length encryption key specified by the user

+* Currently works only for alphabetic and space characters